mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_APICatalog_overview.md

 * Set a payload size (in KB).
 If the response is bigger than the configured value, the response is downloaded as file.
 Defaults to blank, which means that downloads are disabled.
 * Swagger UI layout of REST APIs.
 You can choose from:

     * **Multi-column**: A Two-column view, in which methods are listed on the left side, and the details of a selected method are listed on the right side.
-This is the default option in API Portal.
+This is the default option in JAI.
     * **Single-column**: The official layout shipped with the Swagger UI.
+* Define the maximum number of endpoints that can be rendered in multi-column layout.
+When this limit is exceeded, the layout automatically switches from multi-column to single-column.
+Defaults to 30 endpoints.
 * Show or hide code examples in endpoint details when using Amplify rendering tool.
-Defaults to shown.
+Defaults to `shown`.
 * Show or hide `externalDocs` along with its description.
 * Choose colors for the different methods.

+The following image shows the API Catalog options in JAI.

 ![Customize API catalog](/Images/APIPortal/api-catalog_j4.png)